MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 ---
-title: Use an app identity to access resources
+title: Use an app identity to access resources | Microsoft Docs
-description: Describes how to manage a service principal that can be used with role-based access control, for sign-in and access to resources.
+description: Learn how to manage a service principal that can be used with role-based access control for sign-in and access to resources.
 services: azure-stack
 documentationcenter: na
 author: BryanLa